Constitution of Vermont (1777): Background

 Bellesiles argues that Vermont's governing systems reflected "the highest ideals of republicanism [,] [...] creating the most democratic structure of its time."
 The Vermont Constitution enshrined "freedom of speech, print, and public assembly, a modified freedom of religion, the right to fair and open trial before jury, and the people's right to form new governments as they see fit."
 Ordinary voters held the most power in the system, reflected in the power of the General Assembly; the Council of Vermont and Governor could not veto legislation from the Assembly, clearly reflecting republican ideology.
 Early Vermont was incredibly transparent for its time; all meetings about new laws were public, and laws could only be passed a year after their first proposal, so it could be printed for the public's information.
 Vermonters similarly had significant control over their financial systems.
 They minimized creditors' powers in the state.
 The Constitution prevented courts from taking legal action against a person or their property except in dire cases.
 The Constitution even mandated the option of a jury trial for civil cases, and allowed local governments to control any potential fees.
-Vermonters similarly had significant control over their financial systems.
-They minimized creditors' powers in the state.
-The Constitution prevented courts from taking legal action against a person or their property except in dire cases.
-The Constitution mandated the option of a jury trial for civil cases, and allowed local governments to control any potential fees.
-Bellesiles argued that "sovereignty lay in the distinct townships, through which Vermonters could easily change their system of government.
+Bellesiles argued that "sovereignty lay in the distinct townships, through which Vermonters could easily change their system of government."

 Each community received at least one representative; communities with over 80 voters had two representatives.
 This gave Vermonters significant bargaining power because, Bellesiles claimed, "The people interacted with their state government through their community, not as isolated individuals."
 Vermont established a Council of Censors, responsible for evaluating legislative and executive actions and ensuring the Constitution's role in state affairs every seven years, preserving its democracy.
 The Council of Censors was responsible for ensuring taxes were collected and appropriated fairly.

-Vermont's Constitution faced fierce criticism; as Bellesiles detailed, "Timothy Dwight, fumed that 'a Legislature by a single house is of course no other than an organized mob.
+Vermont's Constitution faced fierce criticism.
+As Bellesiles detailed, "Timothy Dwight, fumed that 'a Legislature by a single house is of course no other than an organized mob.
 Its deliberations are necessarily tumultuous, violent & indecent.'"
 The radicals of [...]
 Vermont rejected this logic as aristocratic, insisting instead on the existence of a 'homogenous community of interest', which superseded class distinctions."
 Further contributing to Vermont's republican nature, the state, according to Kevin Ingraham, "was a rural, agrarian and backcountry region, populated by small subsistence farmers who shared a common set of interests and grievances."